Bereshit (parashah): Commandments

-Most rabbis agree, based on the Shulchan Aruch, that one does not have to have children but merely try to.
-Raising adopted children as your own also fulfils this mitzvah.

 Haftarah

-A haftarah is a text selected from the books of Nevi'im ("The Prophets") that is read publicly in the synagogue after the reading of the Torah on Sabbath and holiday mornings.
+A haftarah is a text selected from the books of Nevi'im (the Prophets) that is read publicly in the synagogue after the reading of the Torah on Sabbath and holiday mornings.
 The haftarah usually has a thematic link to the Torah reading that precedes it.

-The specific text read following Parashah Bereshit varies according to different traditions within Judaism.
+The specific text read following Parashat Bereshit varies according to different traditions within Judaism.
 Examples are: